Introduction

 Context-Aware Pod Completion: Next, create a completion for pods that uses the

-to get a list of pods only from that specific namespace.
-Because this runs in the
+list of pods only from that specific namespace.

-Now that you can create powerful, reusable command templates, let's look at how to manage commands that are specific to your current workspace in Workspace File.
+Now that you can create powerful, reusable command templates, let's look at how to manage commands that are specific to your current project in Workspace Library.

 While your global command library is perfect for personal, frequently used commands, many tasks are specific to a

-share commands and completions that are relevant only to your current working directory.
+share commands and completions that are relevant only to your current working environment.

 How It Works